December in Barcelona 2024

 December in Barcelona

-Other Sights and Events in December in Barcelona
+Other events in December

 Lotería Nacional

-The National Lottery, commonly known as El Gordo, takes place on the 22nd of December every year.
-It is broadcasted by all media channels.
-The children of the Colegio San Ildefonso (orphanage) from Madrid sing the year’s winning numbers and prizes, a unique tradition that is known to every Spaniard.
+The National Lottery, widely known as El Gordo (‘The Fat One’), takes place annually on 22nd December and is a highly anticipated event broadcast across all major media channels.
+A unique and beloved tradition accompanies the lottery is the children from Madrid’s Colegio San Ildefonso, a former orphanage, sing the winning numbers and prizes, a ritual familiar to every Spaniard.

 New Year's Eve in Barcelona